Prathmg/Titan-72V-Electrical-Vehicle-Racing-Battery-Pack-Design-Using-a-Smart-BMS/README.md

 # Acknowledgements

-The project team sincerely expresses gratitude to **Prof. S. K. Awaze** for his valuable guidance, technical expertise, and continuous support throughout the design, development, testing, and documentation of the **Titan 72V Electric Vehicle Racing Battery Pack Using Smart BMS**.
+The project team sincerely expresses gratitude to **Prof. S. K. Awaze** for her valuable guidance, technical expertise, and continuous support throughout the design, development, testing, and documentation of the **Titan 72V Electric Vehicle Racing Battery Pack Using Smart BMS**.

 We also thank the Department of Electrical Engineering and our institution for providing the facilities and encouragement required to successfully complete this project.